Jerry Brown wraps a 5-decade history in California politics

 “His ability to articulate his deliberations and why he landed the way he did — to me that’s quintessential Jerry Brown,” she said.

-Brown has honed that decision-making style over five decades in public life, including a record 16 years as California’s governor, first from 1975 to 1983 and again since 2011.
+Brown has honed that decision-making style over five decades in public life , including a record 16 years as California’s governor, first from 1975 to 1983 and again since 2011.

 He used the bully pulpit that comes with governing the nation’s largest state to mount three unsuccessful bids for president and urge swifter action on climate change — something he’ll continue when he leaves office — and he’s credited with pulling California out of a financial sinkhole that had observers deeming the state ungovernable when he returned to Sacramento in 2011.